When you get paid

-Child Benefit is usually paid every 4 weeks on a Monday or Tuesday - it’s normally paid early if the payment date is a bank holiday.
+Child Benefit is usually paid every 4 weeks on a Monday or Tuesday.

-You can get Child Benefit paid weekly if you’re a single parent or getting certain other benefits, eg Income Support.
+You can get Child Benefit paid weekly if you’re a single parent or if you or your partner are getting certain benefits, such as Income Support.

 Your payments may have stopped because:

-- you haven’t told the Child Benefit Office your bank has changed or your child’s education plans after they turn 16
+- you have not told the Child Benefit Office your bank has changed or about your child’s education plans after they turn 16

-- you haven’t replied to a letter from the Child Benefit Office
+- you have not replied to a letter from the Child Benefit Office

 - your child now lives with someone else